How do we make reading, writing, remembering, and friendships fun again?

 • What attentional challenges, digital papercuts, and cultural shifts cause us to leave (good) books unfinished, and why have book completion rates dropped so precipitously?

-• In an age where algorithms can shape our words, under what conditions and in what forms do we want to nurture and grow the voice of pure human writing and communication?
+• In an age where algorithms can shape our words, under what conditions and in what forms do we want to nurture and grow the voice of human writing and communication?